thomasclarke1969/documentation/android/integration/synchronization.md

 ```

 ## Historic Synchronization
-With partial sync, the Layer client can specify the messages of the conversation that should be retrieved instead of pulling down all historic data.
-If the client would like to see their older messages they can simply request the next set of messages and it will be fetched locally.
-By default the Layer SDK will download messages starting with the earliest unread message in the conversation.
-In order to change this, the client will need to pass a specific historic sync option.
+With historic synchronization, the client can specify the messages of the conversation that should be retrieved instead of syncing all historic data.
+If the client would like to sync it's older messages, it can simply request the next set of messages, and those messages will be synced locally.
+By default the Layer SDK will sync messages starting with the earliest unread message in the conversation.
+In order to change this, the client will need to pass a specific historic sync policy via option.
 There are three options that can be passed into the options object:

   1. `FROM_EARLIEST_UNREAD_MESSAGE` - This option will retrieve all messages from the earliest unread messages.
 This is the new default in the LayerSDK.
-  2. `ALL_MESSAGES` - This option will fetch all messages from every conversation.
+  2. `ALL_MESSAGES` - This option will sync all messages from every conversation.
       Note: This might significantly affect bandwidth and performance.
-  3. `FROM_LAST_MESSAGE` - This will fetch only the last message of each conversation.
+  3. `FROM_LAST_MESSAGE` - This will sync only the last message of each conversation.

 ```java
 final LayerClient.Options options = new LayerClient.Options();